 Five Low self esteem signs and how to fix them

-I would like to share with you my personal experiences about some low self esteem signs and how to fix them.
+I would like to share with you my personal experiences about some low self esteem symptoms and how to fix them.

 1- Blaming others: Stop complaining